All Episodes

 The stock market was up 88 percent.

-The uh other markets were up almost a hundred percent, and that's despite COVID and all the crazy things happening.
+And that's despite COVID and all the crazy things happening.

-We've given credit for that actually.
+We're given credit for that, actually.

-So expensing one year, you take a deduction, one year, so you can build your factories right now, essentially almost tax-free if you think about it.
+So expensing one year, you take a deduction one year, so you can build your factories right now, essentially almost tax-free, if you think about it.

-Uh nobody's ever been given that.
+Nobody's ever been given that.

-So last time we made it one year, and you had uh deductions you do from from 100 percent to eighty to sixty to forty to twenty to Zippo.
+So last time we made it one year, and you had the deductions from 100% to 80% to 60% to 40% to 20% to Zippo.

-And now what we're gonna do is we're gonna keep it at that level, and we're gonna have it for four years.
+And now what we're going to do is we're going to keep it at that level.

 Also, we allowed you to bring money back from outside of the country.